matJTzimas/Weighted-Loss/README.md

+# Weighting Loss Approach for Transformer-Based Object Detection

-# Implementation of a Weighting Loss Approach for Transformer-Based Object Detection
+Implementation of “A Weighting Loss Approach for Transformer-Based Object Detection” (Tzimas, Mygdalis, Pitas) – Accepted at IJCNN 2025.

 This repository contains updates to the loss criterion used in transformer-based object detection models.
 The updates integrate a size-balanced L1 loss to improve performance.